jatanRT/eprscope/README.md

     data.structure = "others"
   ) %>% na.omit()
 #
-# Fitting the experimental decay by 2R --> B kinetic model
+# fitting the experimental decay by 2R --> B kinetic model
 # with "k1" rate constant and the corresponding partial
 # rection order "alpha". "qvar0R" refers to initial
 # "quantitative variable" (such as concentration, double integral